Lighten up with some of our favorite shades of blonde.

 18. Neutral Bronde

 The neutral tones in a brown-blonde look combined with darker roots give an overall effortless effect, while still achieving a lighter feel overall.
 This is another perfect option for someone on a budget, as it won’t evolve into that dreaded yellow or orange brassiness that requires revisiting the salon for touchup.
-If you’re feeling proactive in that department, try the Bed Head by TIGI Dumb Blonde Purple Toning Shampoo to brighten up your blonde strands and banish the brassiness.
+If you’re feeling proactive in that department, try Bed Head by TIGI Dumb Blonde Purple Toning Shampoo to brighten up your blonde strands and banish the brassiness.

 19. Dirty Blonde